-- The Library reserves the right to revoke or modify permission to use its meeting rooms, or to modify conditions imposed on the use of the rooms, in order to adapt to the operational needs of the Library or the priority needs of Library users cited under section two of this policy.
-Applications may be denied on the basis of availability of space, frequency of use or requests for space by other groups and organizations, or, for other reasons that are in conflict with the primary purpose of the Library or with any regulations set forth in the Meeting Room Policy.
+- The Library reserves the right to revoke or modify permission to use its meeting rooms, or to modify conditions imposed on the use of the rooms, in order to adapt to the operational needs of the Library or the priority needs of Library users.
+Applications may be denied on the basis of availability of space, frequency of use or requests for space by other groups and organizations, or, for other activities that are in conflict with the primary purpose of the Library or with any regulations set forth in the Meeting Room Policy.

 - Denial, grant, or modification of an application for use of the meeting room may be appealed in writing by the applicant or by any person adversely affected by the decision to the Director of Library Services, whose decision shall be final.

-- The Director of Library Services may authorise additional rules that are consistent with this policy and assist in its implementation.
+- The Director of Library Services may authorize additional rules that are consistent with this policy and assist in its implementation.